 General features of circRNAs in both healthy and DCM human hearts

-A de novo analysis of public RNA-seq data sets generated using left ventricular tissue obtained from 5 healthy individuals and 5 DCM patients was performed.
+We performed a de novo analysis of public RNA-seq data sets that were generated from left ventricular tissues obtained from 5 healthy individuals and 5 DCM patients .
 These data sets were selected because they were generated using a ribosome-depletion library, which is the gold standard method to identify back-spliced junctions for circRNAs detection .
-We first removed low-quality reads and then utilized Bowtie2 to align clean reads with the human reference genome.
+We first removed low-quality reads and then utilized Bowtie2 to align clean reads against the human reference genome.
 Reads continually aligned to the genome were used for linear gene expression analysis and the remaining un-mapped reads were further used as input for find_circ to detect both linear and back-spliced junctions (Additional file 1: Figure S1).
 We first performed a quality control validation of this data by performing principal component analysis (PCA) based on the expression of linear genes with raw count > 10 in at least 5 samples.
-PCA analysis confirmed that samples from each group were clustered respectively as expected (Additional file 2: Figure S2A).
+PCA analysis confirmed that samples from each group were clustered respectively as expected (Additional file 4: Figure S2A).
 We further examined the expression of a marker of HF, atrial natriuretic peptide α (NPPA).
-Consistent with the reported HF phenotype , our analysis revealed that the expression of NPPA was significantly increased in DCM specimens (Additional file 2: Figure S2B).
+Consistent with the reported HF phenotype , our analysis revealed that the expression of NPPA is significantly increased in DCM specimens (Additional file 4: Figure S2B).
 Taken together, these initial analyses confirm the quality of this RNA-seq dataset and its suitability for the further analysis of circRNAs.

-With a threshold cutoff of ³ 2 unique back-spliced reads present in at least one sample, we identified a total of 20,214 circRNAs in the 10 samples (Figure 1A and Additional file 3: Table S1).
+With a threshold cutoff of ³ 2 unique back-spliced reads present in at least one sample, we identified a total of 20,214 circRNAs in the 10 samples (Figure 1A and Additional file 5: Table S3).
 The identified circRNAs originated primarily from the coding-sequence (CDS) regions of exons of single linear genes (67.2%), followed by exons spanning coding and untranslated regions (UTR) (UTR-CDS) (11.6%) (Figure 1B).
-Notably, a total of 252 circRNAs (1.2%) were assigned to the exons of two adjacent genes on the same strand (Additional file 4: Table S2), likely representing a novel class of circRNAs termed as rt-circRNA .
-In particular, the genes MYH6 and MYH7 produced the largest number (n = 22) of circRNAs, which were also observed in human, mouse and rat hearts as reported by two earlier studies (Additional file 5: Figure S3A-C) [26, 27].
-In addition, these MYH6/MYH7-derived circRNAs were highly abundant and conserved in hearts of human, mouse and rat (Additional file 5: Figure S3D).
-However, close inspection of the sequence between the exons where they are back-spliced suggests that the back-spliced junctions of these circRNAs are probably artifactual due to read misalignment caused by the high sequence homology between MYH6 and MYH7 (Additional file 5: Figure S3E).
-This result prompted us to employ more stringent criteria to filter circRNAs originating from two neighboring genes with highly homological sequences.
+Notably, a total of 252 circRNAs (1.2%) were assigned to the exons of two adjacent genes on the same strand (Additional file 6: Table S4), likely representing a novel class of circRNAs termed as rt-circRNA .
+In particular, the genes MYH6 and MYH7 produced the largest number (n = 22) of such circRNAs, which were also observed in human, mouse and rat hearts as reported by two earlier studies (Additional file 7: Figure S3A-C) [27, 29].
+In addition, these MYH6/MYH7-derived circRNAs were highly abundant and conserved in hearts of human, mouse and rat (Additional file 7: Figure S3D).
+However, close inspection of the sequence between the exons where they are back-spliced suggests that the back-spliced junctions of these circRNAs are probably artifactual due to read misalignment caused by the high sequence homology between MYH6 and MYH7 (Additional file 7: Figure S3E).
+This result prompted us to employ more stringent criteria to filter circRNAs originating from two neighboring genes with highly homologous sequences.
 Using this revised filtering strategy, we identified 110 putative rt-circRNAs.
 Among them, SCAF8 and TIAM2 contain the largest number of rt-circRNAs (n = 4), all of which were also previously identified in the human heart (Figure 1C).

-Next we compared the circRNAs that we identified with others that were previously identified in human hearts [26, 27].
-We found that 10,990 circRNAs (54.4%) were also detected by at least one of the two studies, and 6,225 (30.8%) were detected by all three studies (Figure 1H).
-In addition, 2,135 and 2,297 circRNAs have orthologs in the mouse and rat, respectively, and 1,203 were conserved in all three species (Figure 1I).
-We found that 7,585 and 6,211 circRNAs were specifically identified in normal and DCM hearts, respectively, and that 6,418 were identified in both (Figure 1J).
-Further analysis revealed that the majority of circRNAs were only detected in one human sample, while only 729 circRNAs were present in all the 10 samples (Figure 1K), suggesting that many circRNAs exhibit a high degree of variation in expression among human individuals, likely due to low fidelity and/or the low expression levels of most circRNAs.
+Next we compared the circRNAs that we identified with others that were previously identified in human hearts [27-29] and enlisted in circRNA databases [40, 41, 43, 49].
+We found that 16,304 circRNAs (80.7%) were previously reported by either human heart circRNA studies or enlisted in circRNA databases (Figure 1H).
+In addition, 3,831 and 2,636 circRNAs have orthologs in the mouse and rat, respectively.
+Importantly, 1,757 were conserved in all three species by integrating mouse and rat circRNAs reported by previous studies and databases [26, 27, 29, 40, 41, 43, 49] (Figure 1I).
+We further found that 7,585 and 6,211 circRNAs were specifically identified in normal and DCM hearts, respectively, and that 6,418 were identified in both (Figure 1J).
+Further analysis revealed that only 729 circRNAs were present in all the 10 samples (Figure 1K), suggesting that many circRNAs exhibit a high degree of variation in expression among human individuals.
+Additionally, the majority of circRNAs (n=12,099) were observed in only one sample (Figure 1K), which likely represent false positives or low-abundance circRNAs.
+To clarify this, we compared the circRNAs observed once in this study with circRNAs reported by 3 previous human heart circRNA studies [27-29] and 4 circRNA databases [40, 41, 43, 49].
+This analysis revealed that 8,666 (71.6%) among them were previously detected (Additional file 9: Figure S5), suggesting these circRNAs observed in a single sample are probably authentic and thus should be retained in studies aiming for circRNA discovery.
 Collectively, these results indicate that the expression of circRNAs, including rt-circRNAs, is widespread in the human heart with a certain degree of conservation between species.

 Identification of the most abundant circRNAs in healthy human heart